 What is the FIM?

 The Fiscal Impact Measure (FIM) is a tool created the Hutchins Center to illustrate how much local, state and federal fiscal policy adds to or subtracts from overall economic growth.
 When the FIM is positive, policy is expansionary in the sense that it is pushing growth in real Gross Domestic Product (GDP) above its longer-run potential.
 When the FIM is negative, policy is lowering real GDP growth relative to potential.
-The FIM includes both the direct effects of government purchases as well as the more indirect effects of government taxes and government transfers.
+The FIM is broader than measures of fiscal impetus that rely on the size of the federal deficit because it includes the includes the direct effects of federal, state, and local government purchases as well as the more indirect effects of government taxes and government transfers, which affect private consumption.
 The FIM is closely related to a measure of fiscal stance developed by Federal Reserve Board staff (see Cashin et al. 2018).

 As the figure below illustrates, between 2008 and 2011, the years of the Obama stimulus (ARRA,) fiscal impact was positive, indicating that government policy was stimulative.
 For several years after, due to the spending sequesters, the fiscal impact was negative, indicating a restraint on growth.
 In recent quarters, government spending and taxes have moved from being around zero (neither stimulating nor restraining growth) to slightly positive, reflecting the effects of tax cuts in late 2017 and higher spending by state and local governments.
 Federal spending, on the other hand, has slowed in the last two quarters and generated a slight drag on GDP growth.

-The FIM is broader than measures of fiscal impetus that look mainly at the size of the federal deficit because (a) it reflects state and local taxes and spending as well as federal and (b) MPC point.

 To learn more about interpreting the FIM, read our methodology.

 This week, the Hutchins Center will begin regularly publishing a FIM forecast, which provides a view of how fiscal policies are expected to affect the economy over the next two years.